ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/README.md

 # PSB-MPC 1.0 C++
 This repository implements a library for the Probabilistic Scenario-based MPC [[2]](#2) in C++ and CUDA, one version for the CPU and another for the GPU (much faster).
 The algorithm is a new extended and improved version of the original one posed in [[1]](#1), which was implemented by Inger Hagen and Giorgio Kufoalor through the Autosea project (with added robustness against obstacle track loss etc. [[3]](#3).
 The library is located under **psbmpc_lib**.

 The library heavily relies on cmake, which you can learn more about e.g. here: <https://cliutils.gitlab.io/modern-cmake/>

+If using VS Code, update the configuration files under `.vscode/` to reflect your environment/preferences.
 ## Hardware dependencies

 - For usage of the GPU PSB-MPC, the library is only tested on NVIDIA GPUs with compute-capabilities 6.1 or higher, so you should check your GPU.
 The compute capability should be atleast 5.2.

 ## Software dependencies
 - C++17
 - CMake > 3.17 for building
 - Matlab C API for the debugging and plotting functionality.
 (Follow setup instructions at <https://www.mathworks.com/help/matlab/matlab_external/overview.html>)